tanner-johnson2718/MEME_OS_2/README.md

   etc.
 - All interrupts are handled in kernel code
 - This implies all drivers will be in kernel which also implies monolithic
-- Will NOT be interoperable, will only target x86 (i386) arch.
+- Core will not be interoperable and will target the i386 arch.
+- Drivers should be interoperable and should be able to target any arch
 - ??
-Some notion of a unified and buffered io stream.
+Some notion of a unified and buffered io streams

 # Modules
 - GDT